zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/uninstall/_index.md

 linkTitle: Uninstall
 ---

-Below topics cover uninstall Portworx on Kubernetes from the entire cluster or a particular node.
+The topics below provide instructions for uninstalling Portworx on Kubernetes.
+You can choose to uninstall Portworx from the entire cluster or a particular node.

 {{<homelist series="k8s-uninstall">}}